lbc45123/lbc45123.github.io/_projects/pseudomodular_group.md

 ### Answer
 In short, yes.
 We came up with a construction method that can give infinitely many commensurability classes that are not modular.
 Each of them has the nice property of having an orbit of all rational numbers.

-For full details, see our two papers.
+For full details, see our two papers {% cite mygt %} and {% cite myimrn %}.

-### Reference